Online Backups Vs. Traditional Tape Drives

 In addition, the previous day’s tape needs to be stored somewhere safe and secure.
 Very often backup tapes have been found in the back of a car or with ex-employees.
 It is very easy for someone to read the contents of a backup tape away from your server and with undesired consequences.

-Our online backup service encrypts your data at source and only you know the password.
+Our online backup service encrypts your data at the source and only you know the password.
 If someone should capture your data during transit, it will be impossible for them to read it.
 Our data security white paper tells you everything you need to know about our security.

 Online backups run all the time and will backup data to the cloud automatically.
 You can access online backups from any device, allowing you to monitor your backups from anywhere.